CubeZockii/Kynex/README.md

 # Moderation-Bot

 A Moderation Bot that can be used for your Server.
-Has an option to be used as a Logging Bot.
+It also can be used for Logging all events (ex. changing role permissions).

 # Features/Commands: